lso37/health460/index.md

 Lesson 1: Identifying Arguments

-You will read five passages in this section; each passage will be longer and more complex than the previous one.
+You will read three passages in this section; each passage will be longer and more complex than the previous one.
 After you have read each passage, identify the concluding statement and a reason behind the concluding statement.

 Write the concluding statement and the reasoning in the worksheet.
 You can copy paste from the webpage if you want.